 - Use cruise control.
 Using cruise control on the highway will keep your car at a constant speed and help save gas.

 - Don’t drive in rush hour.
 In addition to sucking the life out of you, driving in rush hour - with all the unnecessary accelerating and braking - saps the gas from your vehicle.

 - Turn the air-conditioning off.
 Just like the air conditioning in your house uses electricity, the AC in your vehicle uses fuel.
 If you don’t need it, don’t use it.

 - Avoid idling.
-Idling can use ½ gallon to 1 full gallon of gas per hour.
+Idling can use a quarter to a half gallon of gas per hour.
 Turn off your engine if your vehicle is parked for longer than a minute: it only takes about 10 seconds worth of fuel to restart your vehicle (Argonne National Laboratory).

 - Maintain proper tire inflation.
 Under-inflation not only causes your car to burn more fuel but is one of the leading causes of tire failure.
 Knowing how to properly inflate your tires can save you money and improve your safety.